Analysis

 The first blog post in this series on NetChoice v.
 Bonta analyzed the problems with the court’s overbroad First Amendment standard and how the decision could negatively impact current and future privacy and consumer protection laws.

-The next blog post will examine how the judge in Bonta aggressively substituted their own policy views—and those of NetChoice—with those of the legislature to strike down every challenged provision of the AADC.
+The next blog post examines how the judge in Bonta aggressively substituted their own policy views—and those of NetChoice—with those of the legislature to strike down every challenged provision of the AADC.
 The reasoning is not only wrong, it shows how a judge can strike down an entire privacy framework by minimizing the harm invasive data practices have on consumers and by deferring to tech companies’ views on how the internet should work.

 Support Our Work